Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Background and preliminaries

 \subsection{Certified robustness}

-A robustness certification for a classifier at input $x$ is a neighborhood (typically $L_2$ balls) of $x$ on which classifier predictions are constant.
-Certifications aim to \emph{guarantee that no slightly perturbed adversarial examples exist}.
+A robustness certification for a classifier at input $\mathbf{x}$ is a neighborhood (typically {an $\ell_2$ ball}) of $\mathbf{x}$ on which classifier predictions are constant.
+Certifications aim to guarantee that \emph{no perturbed adversarial examples exist in this neighborhood}, including ``slightly'' perturbed instances.